Skip to content

 Measuring Love

-The Measuring Love Cohort explores how the value of love applies to philanthropy - it's ability to reach community through relationships, trust, resources and funding.
-This cohort will support leaders in philanthropy to return to themselves – aligning hearts, intuition, minds and bodies to actualize our highest and best selves.
-This cohort will be facilitated in deep partnership with Audrey Jordan, PhD and Shiree Teng, based on core concepts presented in the self-published brown paper, Burning Love: An Invitation to Transformative Action, the third of the Measuring Love series.
+The Measuring Love Cohort explores how the value of love applies to philanthropy — its ability to reach community through relationships, trust, resources and funding.
+This cohort supports leaders in philanthropy to return to themselves — aligning hearts, intuition, minds and bodies to actualize our highest and best selves.
+This cohort is facilitated in deep partnership with Audrey Jordan, PhD and Shiree Teng, based on core concepts presented in the self-published brown paper, Burning Love: An Invitation to Transformative Action, the third of the Measuring Love series.

 About the Community

-• live into love practices and be in a learning and accountability cohort for mutual support and healing
+• want to live into love practices and be in a learning and accountability cohort for mutual support and healing

-• develop ways for intermediaries to heal, be resilient, create a different set of processes and structures
+• are seeking to develop ways for intermediaries to heal, be resilient and create a different set of processes and structures

-• explore practical and powerful ways to co-create a present and future that supports them, their respective organizations and the communities they serve – all to thrive
+• are interested in exploring practical and powerful ways to co-create a present and future that supports you, your respective organizations and the communities you serve to thrive

-The cohort is open to GEO members and non-members, including grantmakers and consultants in the field of philanthropy.
+The cohort is open to GEO members and non-members.

-Please use your foundation’s grantmaking giving range (e.g., grants, discretionary, FOI, etc.) to determine your fee for participation in the Measuring Love cohort.
-In addition to the fee, participants will be responsible for travel and lodging fees associated with each retreat.
+Please use your foundation’s grantmaking range (e.g., grants, discretionary, FOI, etc.) to determine your participation fee for the Measuring Love cohort.
+Consultants should determine their fee based on their organization’s staff size.
+In addition to the participation fee, all participants are responsible for travel and lodging expenses associated with each retreat.

 Individual Consultant: